NTIA/scos-sensor/puppet/README.md

 * Provisioning template - Installs selected OS, sets up partition table, and provides configuration options
 * Finishing template - Configures Puppet

 In Foreman, these are configured through `Hosts > Installation Media`, `Hosts > Provisioning Templates` and `Infrastructure > Provisioning Setup`.
-To ensure the Puppet 5 agent is installed on the sensors, a `Configure > Global Parameter` parameter was set in Foreman:
+To ensure the Puppet 5 agent is installed on the sensors, a `Configure > Global Parameters` parameter was set in Foreman:

 `enable-puppetlabs-puppet5-repo = true`